 Server Virtualization is a technology which enables the creation of a virtual instance of any operating system on a virtual platform.
-Before server virtualization became mainstream, each individual operating system required a physical platform, typically a server with CPU, Disk, Memory and other associated hardware to host the operating system.
+Before server virtualization became mainstream, each individual operating system required a physical platform, typically a dedicated server with CPU, Disk, Memory and other associated hardware to host the operating system.
 On a physical server, an operating system has access to all available computing resources of the host hardware.
 As servers have become more powerful, this approach has proven very wasteful on hardware resource availability.

 In typical server virtualization, many virtual machines are associated to a physical server, a hypervisor is used to share the host hardware with each individual virtual machine.
 Server virtualization allows resources to be shared with many other virtual machines, enabling organizations to greatly reduce their datacenter hardware footprint and the associated costs of running vast amounts of physical hardware.